lemanhstudy4111/lemanhstudy4111/README.md

 **lemanhstudy4111/lemanhstudy4111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
 Hi!
-I'm Anh from UMass Amherst.
+I'm Anh.
 I'm a 3rd year student in Computer Science.
 Some facts about me:

 - 🔭 I’m currently working on a webcam recording website and a website that researches worthwhile online courses for you!
 - 🌱 I’m currently learning Angular, Node JS, and Information Retrieval